evisdrenova/awesome-synthetic-data/README.md

 + [Syntho]([https://www.tonic.ai/](https://www.syntho.ai/)): vendor of AI software for generating synthetic data.
 + [Tonic](https://www.tonic.ai/): vendor of a synthetic data generator to mimic production data.
 + [Ydata](https://ydata.ai/): vendor of a synthesizer that mimics statistical information from real data and on new datasets without transforming the original data.
++ [Neosync](https://github.com/nucleuscloud/neosync): A synthetic data and anonymization platform for structured and unstructured data

 # Online communities